helllb/distrinet-streaming/README.md

 28/03: The catalog of available videos is currently hardcoded into the experiment and cannot be modified.
 It consists of six videos 7 to 36 seconds long, all of which were freely downloaded from an [online stock footage repository](https://mixkit.co/free-stock-video/).

-28/03: [VLC](https://www.videolan.org) is used as VoD RTSP streaming tool for both clients and servers.
+28/03: [VLC](https://www.videolan.org) is used as VoD RTSP streaming by both clients and servers.
 No adaptive streaming involved; all videos are only available in a single high-resolution bitrate.

 <a id="1">[1]</a> Z. Li and G. Simon, "[In a Telco-CDN, Pushing Content Makes Sense](https://hal.archives-ouvertes.fr/hal-00908767)," in IEEE Transactions on Network and Service Management, vol. 10, no. 3, pp. 300-311, September 2013, doi: 10.1109/TNSM.2013.043013.130474.

+<a id="2">[2]</a> K. Diab and M. Hefeeda, "[Joint Content Distribution and Traffic Engineering of Adaptive Videos in Telco-CDNs](https://ieeexplore.ieee.org/abstract/document/8737635)," IEEE INFOCOM 2019 - IEEE Conference on Computer Communications, Paris, France, 2019, pp. 1342-1350, doi: 10.1109/INFOCOM.2019.8737635.